Pan y mantequilla (bread and butter)

 To understand the dish, you need to understand the quiet ambition of Bittor.
 He could have cooked brilliant steaks and whole fish for a loyal local clientele for 40 years and called it a career.
 But he didn’t leave the forest for that.

 Etxebarri opened just as Ferran Adrià and his band of young culinary rebels were ushering in a new age of modernist cuisine that would make Spain the most talked-about food destination for years to come.
 Bittor says he took inspiration from Ferran—not in the elaborate, hifalutin cuisine of the new Spanish kitchen, but in the philosophy that drove it, one that espoused boundless innovation and a thorough reexamination of traditional cooking techniques.
 He wanted to apply this ethos to the humble origins of the asador, which meant expanding the definition of the grill itself.
 He found a conventional grill to be limiting, so he designed his own—complete with a system of hand cranks to raise and lower the stainless-steel grates into the teeth of the fire.
-But even a modified grill can only cook so much, and so he created special implements for cooking ingredients not normally subjected to live fire: wire baskets for vegetables and delicate seafood, thin screens with glass domes that allowed him to gently smoke delicate ingredients, new vessels for unconventional tasks like scrambling eggs over an open flame.
+But even a modified grill can only cook so much, and so he created special implements for cooking ingredients not normally subjected to live fire: wire baskets for vegetables and fragile seafood, thin screens with glass domes that allowed him to gently smoke delicate ingredients, new vessels for unconventional tasks like scrambling eggs over an open flame.
 Depending on the time of year you come, you may eat tiny baby eels, sea cucumbers, or lightly smoked caviar.
 In Bittor’s world, nothing is beyond the reach of fire.

 Guisantes de Lagrima: teardrop peas